Zuehlke/SHMACK/README.md

 * Ideally, create additional accounts for each additional user
 	* Go to htps://console.aws.amazon.com/iam/home?region=us-west-1
 	* Create a new user for each person to use your cluster
-	* Mail them the credentials including their `shmack-key-pair-01.pem`, AWS Access Key ID, and AWS Secret Access Key
+	* Let them get their credentials in a safe and secure way including their `shmack-key-pair-01.pem`, AWS Access Key ID, and AWS Secret Access Key
 	* They will have to use them as described for [lost credentials](#forgotCred).
 * [Create your stack](#stackCreation) and exchange the state
 	* Use `capture-stack-state.sh` and distribute the generated file `stack-state.tgz`